20tab/UnrealEnginePython/docs/Slate_API.md

 ## SWindow

 this is the first widget you generally use as it will be the container for the others.
-It represent a window:
+It represents a window:

 ```python
 from unreal_engine import SWindow